 Why You Must License Music from PROs

 Copyright laws for music are strict when it comes to any public performance of a published work.
-You may not consider your business to have a public performance when you’re just streaming music through an app or on your computer, but the legal definition of a public performance involves any instance of that song being played before a significant number of people or the potential for a significant number of people.
+You may not consider your business to have a public performance when you’re just streaming music through an app or on your computer, but the legal definition of a public performance involves any instance of that song being played for a significant number of people or the potential for a significant number of people.

-- The music is played very quietly in an area for employees
+The music is played very quietly in an area for employees.

-- Music is played through a small radio or television, so the broadcast determines what is heard, not the business owner.
+Music is played through a small radio or television, so the broadcast determines what is heard, not the business owner.

-- The business is 2,000 square feet or less for retail, or 3,750 square feet or less for restaurants.
+The business is 2,000 square feet or less for retail, or 3,750 square feet or less for restaurants.

-- There is no admission fee to get into the establishment.
+There is no admission fee to get into the establishment.

 Cost-Effective Music Licensing Solutions

 If you’re worried about the costs of playing music in your small business, you can always find copyright-free or royalty-free songs online.
 There are some websites that offer playlists of instrumental music that have no copyright or no associated royalties, which you can play in your establishment.
 You could download these kinds of songs individually and build your own playlist.

 It is much better to find legal solutions you can trust, so you can focus on growing your business while creating great ambiance for your customers.
-Since music streaming services are increasingly popular, several companies offer commercial music streaming services.
+Since music streaming services are increasingly popular, several companies offer commercial music streaming for business services.
 This means you can easily manage your playlists through the internet, on multiple devices, with the assurance that all PRO licensing has been taken care of.